One-Health-Research-Consulting/RVF_SIR_Model/README.md

 ###  RVF_SIR_Model
 Repository of code to simulate 34-years of RVFV transmission at a single pan in central South Africa.

-All code referred to below are in the "All_Files_For_Publication" folder.
+All code referred to below are in the *"All_Files_For_Publication" folder*.
 To run the simulations, run the scripts in order according to the file number.
 If the file name starts with the term Function or Model, then it should not be run by the user and will be called by the main scripts.
 If a file name starts with the term Analysis, then it may be run by the user depending on the level of analysis they would like to do.
 The main scripts will allow the user to run the 34-year simulation with the option of various scenarios (e.g., vaccination), run the Latin hypercube sensitivity analysis, run the variable-by-variable analyses and estimate R_0.
 The analysis scripts will produce plots and analyze the Latin hypercube results.
 The model scripts contain the parameter list, the mosquito hatching determination and the ODE function.
 The function scripts have all other functions defined for the analyses.

-_#1.
-Run the simulation:_
+**#1.
+Run the simulation:**
-Start with the “1-Run RVFV Simulations.R” file.
+Start with the _“1-Run RVFV Simulations.R”_ file.
 The user will start by indicating whether they would like to run a specific scenario (with vaccination, without transovarial transmission (Only.q = no horizontal transmission or no.amp.vec = no transmission by Culex), without horizontal transmission (No.q), a low starting population of infected Aedes eggs (lo.eggs), and with a higher (muC.25_higher) or lower Culex (muC.25_lower) mortality rate).
 If the vaccination scenario is selected the user must also indicate the coverage (proportion of animals in which we maintain immunity via vaccination, (vax.proportion))  and may select scenarios with a 3 times higher (vax.25_higher) or 25% lower vaccine proportion (vax.25__higher_lower) from what was selected.
 To run these additional vaccine scenarios both “Vaccinate”, and the proportion higher or lower must be set to “TRUE”.
 If all scenarios are set to FALSE, then the full, exemplar simulation will be run.
 Note that the SA scenario should always be FALSE, as there is a separate code to run the Latin hypercube sensitivity analysis.

 Source all required code.
 If a scenario is selected, then the code will adjust the parameter list as required.